secure-diversITy/splunk/splunkhelper/README.md

                                     Starts a simple python http server in the CURRENT directory.
 You can specify a tcp port - if not: default is 8888.
                                     **DUE TO SECURITY REASONS IT WILL STOP AFTER 300 SECONDS AUTOMATICALLY!**
-                                    Example: splunkexchange 9999 will start a webserver in the current directory on port 9999.
-If your hostname is "foo" you can then download all files of that directory by pointing to http://foo:9999/
                                     Really helpful when deploying things..
                                     (real exec: "python -m SimpleHTTPServer <PORT>")
+                                    Really helpful for updating splunkhelper in large environments!
+                                    Checkout --helperupdate to combine splunkexchange with updating the helper.

+                                    Example 1:
+                                    "$> splunkexchange" --> will start a webserver in the current directory on port 8888.
+If your hostname is "foo" you can then download all files of that directory by pointing to http://foo:8888/

+                                    Example 2:
+                                    "$> splunkexchange 9999" --> will use port 9999 instead

 ## Installation (the EASY bulletproof way):